Skip to main content

 Her father, Felipe says “Given the limited ambitions of the bracing treatment available in Chile, we started research focused on finding the best available brace technology… We booked a video appointment with Senior Orthotist Anna Courtney where she explained to us the characteristics and benefits of LOC’s corrective scoliosis brace.
 After the remote consultation, we took the decision instantly and arranged to travel to London for a face-to-face assessment and fitting of the LOC Scoliosis Brace.

-After just over a year of wearing the brace, Matilde’s before and after X-rays show that her Cobb angle reduced from 29 degrees to 14 degrees.
+After just over a year of wearing the brace, Matilde’s before and after X-rays showed her Cobb angle reduced from 29 degrees to 14 degrees.
+Individual results vary, and imaging interpretation is provided by the medical team.

 Read Matilde’s scoliosis bracing story here